paladugu82/node-smb-server/lib/backends/rq/README.md

 These are just a few examples, but there are many more.
 The purpose of the optimization is to ensure that data transfer to the remote share is minimized.

+##### Request Queue Events

+The request queue sends the following events.

+* _requestchanged_: Sent when a request has been added to, updated in, or removed from the queue.
+  * (Object) _data_: Data for the event.
+    * (String) _path_: The server path of the file associated with the request.
+    * [String] _method_: The currently queued http method of the request.
+This will not be present if `removed` is `true`.
+    * [Number] _timestamp_: The timestamp when the request was last updated.
+This will not be present if `removed` is `true`.
+    * [Boolean] _removed_: If present and `true`, signifies that the request was previously queued but was removed.
+*_itemupdated_: Emitted when an existing entry is removed or updated.
+  * (String) _path_: Server path of the request that was updated.
+* _queuechanged_: Sent when one or more requests have been added to, updated in, or removed from the queue.
+* _pathupdated_: All descendants of a given path were changed to a new path in, or were removed from, the queue.
+  * (String) _oldPath_: The path whose entries descendants were changed or removed.

 #### Request Queue Processor

 This is a continually running process that periodically checks the entries in the [Request Queue][RQ].
 If an entry in